 SightDOING is first and foremost a set of personal opinions meant for entertainment only.
 I love to share my stories and perhaps you’ll even find them inspiring.
 However, your circumstances, experiences, and opinions may differ from my own.
 Any time you travel — even if you’re trying to re-create my plans and travel style — you’re doing so at your own risk.

 I started SightDOING because I love traveling and simply wanted to share my experiences and encourage travel in an online community.
-The majority of my travel is still self-funded (including all of my 2017 travel).
+The majority of travel discussed throughout the website was self-funded.
 Sponsored or discounted trips will be disclosed as such.
+I have not accepted any sponsored trips from March 2020 onward — all my recent travel is 100% self-funded.

 - Your trust is important to me, so even when posts are sponsored, all text is my own and is based on my personal experiences and opinions.